 Permission to take 15 minutes to read a book or close your eyes during the day.

 Permission to say no to hosting book club or Thanksgiving.

 In Braving the Wilderness, Brene´ Brown talks about writing herself permission slips to feel how she wants to feel and be who she wants to be.
 She started this practice after feeling nervous and second-guessing herself.
 Instead of looking outside of herself for permission, she grabbed a sticky-note and wrote down words that would allow her to enter her day in the way that felt right.

 This is something I keep working at.
 Tuning in to the times when I am holding myself back because I want someone else to tell me it is okay.
 Noticing is the first step.
-The next is to let go of that hesitation and offer yourself the permission to do, or be, or say what you want.
+The next is to let go of that hesitation and offer myself the permission to do, or be, or say what I want.

 Some times I have to remind myself that I need permission FOR NOW.
 Those two words seem to lift the pressure.
 I wrote more about this idea here.
 Need Permission to Let Go?
 Check it out.

 I hate transitions!
 There, I said it.
 There are very few things I hate, but it’s just the truth.
 Transitions suck.
 I hate the weeks leading up to the start of school and the weeks in the spring as the school year winds down.
 I’m not crazy about the days leading up to the New…Read More

 Here we go!
 After a big year (plus) of pulling back, reflecting, listening, and learning, I am re-emerging with a new look for this website and a new goal for this space!
 And it feels exciting!
 Scary too, but I am choosing to focus on the excitement (in this moment anyway).
 Over the past…Read More